Shop

 Following the Liturgy of Lager

 Excited to show us his lagering room, Dusselier stops for a second to proudly point out his half-automated bottling machine.
 Heilig Hart couldn’t afford a top-of-the-line model after investing so much elsewhere.
-“Thank God we found a Dutch guy who was a brewer that made his own bottling machine,” said Dusselier, who bought the one currently sitting next to the church’s altar for €50,000.
+“Thank God we found a Dutch guy who was a brewer that made his own bottling machine,” says Dusselier, who bought the one currently sitting next to the church’s altar for €50,000.

 From there, he ushers us back towards the front of the church, where we crowd into a room I hadn’t seen when we first walked in.